tbanj/Assignments/README.md

 # Assignments
-This repository contains students assignments and solutions
+This repository contains students assignments and solutions.
+Students will be given access to this repo to allow them create their branches and submit their work.